Crazygaze/G4Devkit/README.md

 * 32-bits CPU with 16 global registers, and FPU (floating point operations)
 * Instruction set loosely inspired by ARM, with some other sources of inspiration mixed in, trying to provide a balance between ease of use and efficiency on the hosting side
+* Allows connecting up to 128 devices to the computer.
+Default devices installed on every computer are:
+** CPU  - The cpu itself is seen as a device)
+** Clock/Timers
+** Screen - Text mode, 80x25, 16 colours)
+** Keyboard
+** NetworkCard - Allows communicating with other computers, and doubles up as a debug port when using the DevKit ** DiskController - Allows attaching up to 4 disks

 ### Advanced features for the nerds ###